wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 	- Warlock (Pact of Genie)
 	- Faction Agent background
 	- Motivation: To find a "cure" for the yuan-ti appearance, and to expand upon her magic (obtaining a genie patron).
-	- Is a hired hitperson for her faction (dragonmarked house?)
+	- Is a hired hitperson for her faction (dragonmarked house? or Valenar warclan?)